cockroachdb/docs/v2.1/training/client-connection-troubleshooting.md

 ## Problem 1: SSL required

-In this scenario, you try to connect a user without without providing a client certificate.
+In this scenario, you try to connect a user without providing a client certificate.

 ### Step 1.
 Simulate the problem